Ulnarization

 The radialization procedure was developed to attempt to decrease the recurrence rate of the radial club hand deformity after centralization.
 The radialization includes a hand and carpus position farther to the ulna (little finger) side of the distal ulna and a transfer of the radial based muscles to the ulnar-based muscles.
 The muscle transfer is an attempt to balance the deforming forces around the hand and wrist.
 Unfortunately, these muscles that are used in the radialization are rarely present in the severe forms of radial dysplasia.
 If these muscles are present, they are very small and weak.
 Similar to the centralization procedure, the radialization procedure has a very high incidence of recurrent club hand deformity, distal ulna growth arrest and stiffness of the wrist.

 The diagram above also demonstrates a schematic of the ulnarization procedure where the hand and carpus are moved to the little finger side of the ulna.
 The deforming forces are now converted to stabilizing forces by using the distal ulna as a fulcrum.
 The ulnarization procedure has the advantages of maintaining wrist motion and distal ulna growth.
-Our center has not experienced a recurrence of radial club hand deformity since he began using the ulnarization technique in 2003.
+Our center has not experienced a recurrence of radial club hand deformity since using the ulnarization technique in 2003.

 What is the ulnarization strategy for radial dysplasia?